-Berlin Christmas market truck crash 'presumed terror attack'
+Berlin Christmas market attack detainee may not be driver, police say

 Security concerns

-With German officials and the White House suggesting the crash may have been an act of terror, comparisons have been drawn with the attack in Nice, France in July.

-In that incident, a truck rammed into a crowd gathered to see Bastille Day fireworks, killing 86 and injuring more than 200 people.
+The attack bears resemblance to one in Nice, France, in July, when a truck rammed into a crowd gathered to see Bastille Day fireworks, killing 86 and injuring more than 200 people.

 Terror groups including ISIS and a branch of Al Qaeda have encouraged their followers to use vehicles to stage attacks.

-Prior to Monday's attack, both the US and UK governments had warned their citizens of potential security threats in Germany.
+Before Monday's attack, both the US and UK governments had warned their citizens of potential security threats in Germany.

-"There is a high threat from terrorism," according to UK foreign travel advice.
-"Attacks could be indiscriminate, including in public places visited by foreigners."

 The US had issued a blanket travel warning for Europe, saying there was "credible information (which) indicates terrorist groups continue plotting possible attacks."